 - Joining multiple complex evaluation criteria to arrive at a logical decision for routing

 The Expression Editor is only available to brands that are upgraded to Conversation Context Service v2.
-Please talk to your LivePerson account representative if you want to use this feature and have not been upgraded.
+Please talk to your LivePerson account representative (other contact options: chat with us on this page, or message Support) if you want to use this feature and have not been upgraded.

 Using the Expression Editor